AdiSir05/Language-Vison-Model-Multimodal-Understanding/simple-baseline.md

 # Simple Baseline

-This repository contains a Jupyter Notebook implementing a **naive** image-captioning and watermark captioning baseline using deep learning.
-It employs metrics such as F1, METEOR, BLEU, and ROUGE to evaluate model performance.
+This repository contains a Jupyter Notebook implementing a **naive** watermark classification and decoding baseline.
 ---

 ## Setup Instructions